bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 ### 2.2.
 Indexing
 [This post](https://blog.gopenai.com/different-types-of-indexes-in-llamaindex-to-improve-your-rag-system-0fb13132cab6) offers a good description of the different types of indexes that are offered in LlamaIndex.
 LlamaIndex Indexing components guide is also available [here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/index_guide/).

+The most basic form of indexing is the Summary Index, which stores all nodes as a sequential chain.
+When querying, the index scans through this list of nodes and, using an embedding-based query, retrieves the top-k neighbors.

+Next, we'll explore other types of indexes.

 #### 2.2.1.
 Tree Index
-RAG systems may face challenges with limited retrieval accuracy particularly when dealing with an extensive set of indistinguishable documents.
-One effective solution is to implement a tree index, which organizes data in a hierarchical manner to enhance information retrieval, and where each node in the tree represents a summary of the documents that are its children..
-This hierarchy associates chunks with nodes and organizes nodes in parent-child relationships.
+RAG systems might encounter difficulties with limited retrieval accuracy, especially when handling a large set of indistinguishable documents.
+One effective solution is to deploy a tree index, which organizes data hierarchically to improve information retrieval.
+In this structure, each node in the tree summarizes the documents that are its children.
+This hierarchical arrangement establishes associations between chunks and nodes, organizing nodes in parent-child relationships.

+During query time, the process involves initial query processing to identify keywords relevant to the query.
+Subsequently, the tree is traversed from root nodes to leaf nodes:
+1. The index checks if the keywords in the query are present in the node’s summary.
+2. If present, the index descends into the node’s children.
+3. If not present, the index moves on to the next node.
+The index determines how many child nodes it can select given a parent node based on chosen parameters.

 **Pros:**
 - Improves efficiency and facilitates faster, scalable and more reliable data retrieval and processing.